 African Wenge from top to bottom on the front.
 There is a lot of tone to work with here.

-202 and 201 spent many cold winters together.
+202 and 201 spent many cold winters together growing up in the north country.
 They're from the same board of beautifully figured birdseye maple.

 As many similarities that they share, they have very different personalities.
 No. 202 has a shorter (24 3/4") scale and is geared a little more toward rocker with slightly hotter pickups.